-- Airalo is contract-free and you can top up your eSIM data plan at any time: It takes less than two minutes to top up a plan or switch out a plan for another one.
+- Airalo is contract-less and you can renew your eSIM data plan at any time: It takes less than five minutes to top up a plan or switch out a plan for another one.

 Is Dual SIM the Same as eSIM?

 Dual SIM simply means that a phone is capable of supporting multiple SIM cards.
 However, that doesn’t mean the secondary SIM card is an eSIM.
 Many phones, such as Samsung's Galaxy S7, S8, and S9, support dual SIM but not an eSIM.
 They have two physical SIM card slots – you’ll be able to easily spot these in the tray.

 Other phones, like the iPhone XR, support dual SIM with eSIM.